Satyagraha

 Non-violence of the mere body without the cooperation of the mind

-is non-violence of the weak or the cowardly, and has therefore no
+is non-violence of the weak or the cowardly, and has, therefore,

 ‘The essence of violence is that there must be a violent intention